MicrosoftDocs/cross-device/project-rome-docs/devicerelay/ios/how-to-guides/command-remote-devices-and-apps-ios.md

 Once `[_watcher start]` is called, it will begin watching for remote system activity and will raise events when connected devices are discovered, updated, or removed from the set of detected devices.
 It will scan continuously in the background, so it is recommended that you stop the watcher (with `[_watcher stop]`) when you no longer need it to avoid unnecessary network communication and battery drain.

-## Implement a commanding scenario
+## Implementing a commanding scenario
 At this point in your code, you should have a working list of **MCDRemoteSystem** objects that refer to available devices.
 What you do with these devices will depend on the function of your app.
 The main types of interaction are remote launching and remote app services.
 They are explained in the following sections.

 ### A) Remote launching